quynh16/fire_reporter/README.md

-# Fire Reporter: A real-time fire-reporting app
+# Fire Reporter: A real-time fire reporting app
 An android applicaiton that allows for users to take a photo of an active fire, which is then sent to local firefighters so that they may respond to it in a timely manner.
 Developed with Android Studio and written in Java.